Skip to main content

 Decimals & Percents

 Free 4th grade decimals & percents worksheets.
 Free printable 4th grade decimals worksheets.
-Nine weeks of practice converting fractions to decimals, comparing and ordering decimals to hundredths, adding tenths and hundredths, and solving real-world word problems with money and measurement.
+Nine weeks covering tenths and hundredths, place value past one, comparing and ordering decimals, rounding, addition, and real-world money and measurement applications — taught through concept passages and worked examples before practice.

 4.NF.C.5